-The Trust's investment strategy is for QRI Manager Pty Ltd (the "Manager") to invest the Trust's capital in a portfolio of investments that provide unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia and from time to time in New Zealand.
+The Trust's investment strategy is for QRI Manager Pty Ltd (the "Investment Manager") to invest the Trust's capital in a portfolio of investments that provide unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia and from time to time in New Zealand.
 Amounts raised by the Trust are invested in the Qualitas Wholesale Real Estate Income Fund.
-As at 30 June 2023, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds and direct loans.
+As at 30 June 2024, the Qualitas Wholesale Real Estate Income Fund invests directly in loans and unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund.

-The Trust was constituted on 2 August 2018, commenced operations on 22 November 2018 and its units commenced trading on the Australian Securities Exchange (ASX: QRI) on 27 November 2018
+The Trust was constituted on 2 August 2018, commenced operations on 22 November 2018 and its units commenced trading on the Australian Securities Exchange (ASX: QRI) on 27 November 2018.